cisaacstern/wt-registry/docs/plan.md

 2. **Lazy validation and schema generation**: Don't validate or generate JSON schemas at import time - only when registry is accessed
    - Lightweight imports: App startup is fast even with many registered functions
    - Build-time export: CLI triggers validation and schema generation only during export
-   - Caching: Generated schemas are cached to avoid re-validation and regeneration
+   - No caching: Simple, pure property that regenerates on every access (acceptable for build-time use)
 3. **Defer validation**: Validation errors appear during build/export, not at import time
-4. **JSON-serializable**: Store metadata and schemas, not function objects
+4. **JSON-serializable**: Store metadata, not function objects (function refs excluded from serialization)
 5. **Simple CLI**: Output to stdout for easy piping and integration
 6. **Minimal dependencies**: Only pydantic required (argparse for CLI is builtin)
 7. **Type safety**: Require complete type annotations for schema generation